DSI-FDI/final-project/iteration_2_and_3_dsi.md

 ##### Sentences to say

 On any topic, the application proposes smart sentences to say about the topic.
-This feature can be desactivated from the configuration view.
+This feature can be deactivated from the configuration view.

 ![alt text](./sketches/8_sentences.png "")